The next loop we will explore is the while loop. This type of

 exercise is designed to help you get comfortable with coding.

-Further note that this uses the modulo
+Further note that this uses the modulo operator

-.
+as well as not.
 For a review on those see the operators section.